junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Purgatory isn't exactly the signal cover zone, you may say."

 Cas swallows, pushing down hard at the thoughts that Dean might be dead, that's why the connection breaks, dead even in the afterlife, dead in every sense, pushing away the pondering of where he would go next.
-He doesn't have time for this twisting and sick feeling curling low in his stomach now.
+He doesn't have time for this twisting sick feeling curling low in his stomach now.
 He pushes them all down to the bottom.

 Cas raises the angel blade higher, more menacingly.
 "Do you know how to get there?"

 "I might."
-The vampire says, unshifted by the look in the angel's eyes or his blade, knowing far too well about how negotiation or leverage usually work.
+The vampire says, unshifted by the killing look in the angel's eyes or his blade, knowing far too well about how negotiation or leverage usually work.

 "And?"
 Cas tries hard not to sound too desperate but fails.

 "And while I can't take you there personally, I know someone who can.
 It's no problem."
 The vampire looks at him in the eyes, grinning wider.
 "Now, shall we talk terms?"

 It is not a good deal, technically.
 Cas knows it far too clear, so does the Alpha Vampire.
-But he gets what needs, so he gives the monster what he asks too -- not to hurt any other vampires like he did before, to exchange for a name that hopefully is a real deal and knows the pathway to the Purgatory.
+But he gets what he needs, so he gives the monster what he asks too -- not to hurt any other vampires like he did before, to exchange for a name that hopefully is a real deal and knows the pathway to the Purgatory.

 Cas gives him his words.
 "But I can't promise other hunters would do the same, the vampires would still get killed."

 The Alpha shrugs.
-"A few of you kill some of us, some of my children feed on a few of humans, that's called balance.
+"A few of you kill a few of us, some of my children feed on some humans, that's called balance.
 That's nature.
 Only what you were doing, wiping out the board to get to me, that's something I cannot allow.
 I have to protect my children, that you must understand."

 Castiel does not answer.